bparanj/crystal/electronics/book/basics/capacitor-ac.md

 ### **Demonstrate Capacitor Passing AC**

+PENDING

-This is already complete in capacitor-ac-pass
+This is already complete in capacitor-ac-pass.
+Merge or move to draft folder

 Demonstrate how a capacitor blocks direct current (DC) but allows alternating current (AC) to pass through.